MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdtfpnpaction/nf-wdtfpnpaction-iwdtfpnpactions2-edttrystopdevicefailrestart.md

 method must be called for the target device before calling this method.</div>
 <div> </div>
 <b>EDTTryStopDeviceFailRestart</b> attempts to trigger a PnP resource
-rebalance (an Query Stop, Stop, Start IRP sequence) in which it fails the IRP_MN_START_DEVICE event which follows a successful Query Stop and Stop.
+rebalance (a Query Stop, Stop, Start IRP sequence) in which it fails the IRP_MN_START_DEVICE event which follows a successful Query Stop and Stop.
 The failed Start IRP, in turn, causes the system to surprise remove the device (IRP_MN_SURPRISE_REMOVAL).